Pulmonary function tests

 Pulmonary function tests are a group of tests that measure breathing and how well the lungs are functioning.

 PFTs; Spirometry; Spirogram; Lung function tests

 How the Test is Performed

 For some of the test measurements, you can breathe normally and quietly.
 Other tests require forced inhalation or exhalation after a deep breath.
-Sometimes you will be asked to inhale the substance or a medicine to see how it changes your test results.
+Sometimes, you will be asked to inhale a different gas or a medicine to see how it changes your test results.